isomerpages/moe-andersonpri/_co-curriculum-activities/Clubs & Societies/GAIA CLUB (Green Activists in Anderson).md

 third_nav_title: Clubs & Societies
 variant: tiptap
 ---
-<p>Green Activists In Anderson (formerly known as Green Club) is an environmental
+<p>The G.A.I.A.(Green Activists In Anderson) club is an environmental club
-conscious group formed in 2003.
-It promotes awareness of green issues and encourages students to take actions on environmental issues at school and community levels.
-In nurturing young Green Activists, the club hopes they will play an active role in caring for our environment, and teaching others how to do their part in protecting Mother Earth.</p>
+which promotes the awareness of green issues among the school and its community.
-<p>To see the Anderson&nbsp;Environmental Policy, please click&nbsp;<a href="/files/APS%20Environment%20Policy.pdf" rel="noopener" target="_blank">here</a>.</p>
+Its members take ownership of the current environmental issues and aim to be good stewards of the environment.
+The club’s green activists are actively involved in caring for our environment and is committed to educate others how to do their part in protecting Mother Earth.</p>
 <h4><strong>Schedule</strong></h4>
 <table style="minWidth: 100px">
 <colgroup>